 During 2019/20 the council continued with the process of the formal monitoring of budgets, reporting to cabinet on a quarterly basis.
 This has assisted in strengthening the sound management of the council's finances and provides a mechanism to ensure that any budgetary problems are identified and rectified as soon as possible during the year.
-This has resulted in council services being delivered with an overall deficit compared to budget of £47k.
-This year's budget deficit has been funded from General Balances
+This has resulted in council services being delivered with an overall deficit compared to budget of £47,519.
+This budget deficit has been funded from the General Fund Balance.